MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

     ![Screenshot showing the error encountered during identity validation.](./media/contoso-migration-tfs-vsts/collection4.png)

-1. They run `TfsMigrator validate /help` at the command line, and see that the command `/tenantDomainName` seems to be required to validate identities.
+1. They run `TfsMigrator validate /help` at the command line, and they see that the command `/tenantDomainName` seems to be required to validate identities.

      ![Screenshot showing the command that is required to validate identities.](./media/contoso-migration-tfs-vsts/collection5.png)